Current FSU Student Organizations

 Starting in the Fall 2019 semester, we will be hosting campus-wide events such as Yard Game Olympics, game nights, and off campus outings.
 The dates and details for these events will be posted on our social media pages and advertised around campus.

 We have also partnered with Banner Hill Church, which meets on campus in the McCarthy Center Forum on Sundays at 6pm.
-The leaders at Banner Hill will be helping to connect students with the community and provide serving opportunities.
+The leaders at Banner Hill will be helping to connect students will the community and provide serving opportunities.

 Student Organization Email: firstname.lastname@example.org